 Despite improvements, a significant gap remains between LLMs and humans.
-The "Best Human" achieved 100\% accuracy across all metrics, whereas gpt-o4-mini-high (CoT) reached only 81.5\%.
-Humans also outperformed models in average turns (20) and verifier uses (11).
+The "Best Human" achieved 100\% accuracy across all metrics, whereas gpt-o4-mini-high (CoT) reached only 84\%.
+But models outperformed human in average turns (20) and verifier uses (11).
 Analysis of reasoning logs showed that while models sometimes integrated more clues, humans tended to take more turns (especially on hard tasks) but maintained near-perfect accuracy.

 To further test limits, we compared "Thinking" models with CoT against humans in the more challenging Nightmare mode (Table~\ref{tab:nightmare_game_results}).
 All LLMs’ accuracy dropped drastically compared to Classic mode.
-For example, gpt-o4-mini-high fell from 0.815 to 0.111 overall, and failed completely on Hard difficulty (0 accuracy).
-The best performing gemini-2.5-flash only reached 0.133.
+For example, gpt-o4-mini-high fell from 84\%to 11\% overall, and failed completely on Hard difficulty (0 accuracy).
+The best performing gemini-2.5-flash only reached 13\%.
 Humans maintained extremely high performance, with the "Best Human" at 100\% accuracy and the average human still achieving 94.2\%.

 These results clearly demonstrate that although "Thinking" models and CoT prompting improve performance, LLMs still lag far behind humans in complex multi-turn, multi-step reasoning tasks, especially under high difficulty.
 This highlights the substantial gap remaining between current models and human reasoning capabilities.